 - Tea and coffee can stain cups.
-Remove the stains by hand washing in a solution of 1⁄2 cup (120 ml) bleach and one quart (1 L) of warm water.
+Remove the stains by hand washing in a solution of 1/2 cup (120 ml) bleach and one quart (1 L) of warm water.
 Rinse thoroughly. - Iron deposits in water can cause a yellow or brown film.
 A special filter installed in the water supply line will correct this problem.
 (See Removing Spots and Film.) - Aluminum utensils can leave gray/black marks when they rub against other items.
 Load properly. - Certain high acid foods can cause discoloration of stainless steel and plastics if allowed to sit for a long period.
-Rinse by hand if not operating dishwasher at once. - Mixing stainless steel and silver utensils in silverware basket can cause pitting of the stainless steel blades.
+Use the Rinse/Hold cycle or rinse by hand if not operating dishwasher at once. - Mixing stainless steel and silver utensils in silverware basket can cause pitting of the stainless steel blades.
 Avoid mixing stainless steel and silver.